 In teaching pre-college science courses, educators use millions of animals each year.
 U.S. high school classes alone annually dissect an estimated six million vertebrates.
 In dissection labs, some students may participate by choice; others may not be given or realize that they have another option.

 There are, however, a number of states that have taken legal steps to ensure a student’s right not to have to participate in animal dissection, thus decreasing the number of animals killed for this explicit purpose.
-Currently ten states—CA, FL, IL, NJ, NY, OR, PA, RI, VT, VA—have student choice laws that allow public school (and sometimes also private school) students K-12 to use non-animal alternatives in place of traditional animal dissections without penalty.
-Five additional states—LA, ME, MD, MA, NM—and the Distric of Columbia have a similar policy in place, either as a state or as a Department of Education Resolution.
+Currently eleven states—CA, CT, FL, IL, NJ, NY, OR, PA, RI, VT, VA—have student choice laws that allow public school (and sometimes also private school) students K-12 to use non-animal alternatives in place of traditional animal dissections without penalty.
+Five additional states—LA, ME, MD, MA, NM—and Washington, D.C. have a similar policy in place, either as a state or a Department of Education Resolution.
 Dissection choice allows students who have ethical concerns to use alternatives to animal specimens and ensures a future generation of compassionate scientists by guaranteeing that students at all levels of science education have the right to learn without harming or killing animals.